- Research strand: Public interest(s) inside/within international and European institutions and their practices

-- Main fields of interest: Law and society studies International Criminal Law International Dispute Settlement International Humanitarian Law International Legal Theory Law and Society Studies Philosophy of Law Public International Law Transnational Legal Relations
+- Main fields of interest: International Criminal Law International Dispute Settlement International Humanitarian Law International Legal Theory Law and Society Studies Philosophy of Law Public International Law Transnational Legal Relations Visualisation of International Law

 - E-mail: firstname.lastname@example.org

-Sofia has taught courses in Public International Law, International Criminal Law, International Humanitarian Law, Documentary Film and Linguistics at VU Amsterdam, Amsterdam University College and Utrecht University.
-She also works for the Movies that Matter Foundation and coordinates, amongst other things, the Camera Justitia program on law and social justice at the annual Movies that Matter film festival in The Hague.
+Sofia also works for the Movies that Matter Foundation and coordinates, amongst other things, the Camera Justitia program on law and social justice at the annual Movies that Matter film festival in The Hague.

-- Sofia Stolk, The Opening Statement of the Prosecution in International Criminal Trials: A Solemn Tale of Horror, Routledge (2020, forthcoming)
+- S. Stolk, The Opening Statement of the Prosecution in International Criminal Trials: A Solemn Tale of Horror (Routledge 2021).

 - Sofia Stolk, ‘A Sophisticated Beast?
 On the Construction of an “Ideal” Perpetrator in the Opening Statements of International Criminal Trials’, European Journal of International Law 29 (2018): 677–701.

 - Sofia Stolk and Renske Vos, 'International Legal Sightseeing', Journal of the Oxford Centre for Socio-Legal Studies, issue 2 (2018)

 - Sofia Stolk, ‘“Cruel Men Can Do Kind Things and Kind Men Can Do Cruel Things”: Reconsidering the

 Enemy of Humanity in Contemporary International Criminal Trial Discourse’, 47(2) Netherlands Journal of Legal Philosophy (2018): 149-157.